ash0080/gun.doc.cn/API.md

 <a href="https://youtu.be/k-CkP43-uJo" title="GUN once"><img src="http://img.youtube.com/vi/k-CkP43-uJo/0.jpg" width="425px"></a><br>

 Get the current data without subscribing to updates.
+Or `undefined` if it cannot be found.

 ### Option